aiedux/xlserver/README.md

 ## ToDo:

 - start Redis server
-- start Redis CLI for dev/testing
+- start Redis CLI in a new shell for dev/testing
 - add some default tasks and call / hashes